Addiction Medicine

 MAT is helpful for various stages of addiction, and early intervention can prevent escalation and reduce overdose risk.

-3. Myth: MAT is a short-term fix.
+Myth #3: MAT is a short-term fix.

-4. Myth: MAT isn't "real" recovery.
+Myth #4: MAT isn't "real" recovery.

 MAT addresses the physical aspects of addiction to help achieve recovery goals like stability and regaining control.

-5. Myth: MAT medications are dangerous.
+Myth #5: MAT medications are dangerous.

-Medication-Assisted Treatment is a crucial tool in treating substance use disorders and promoting recovery.
+Medication-assisted treatment is a crucial tool in treating substance use disorders and promoting recovery.
 Challenging these myths is essential to reduce stigma, improve access to effective treatment, and save lives.
 Recovery doesn't have to be painful.

 Common MAT Medications